English majors and minors should consult the course cycle before registering for any course.

 English majors and minors are encouraged to complete the advising template (PDF) before meeting with their academic advisors.
 Those who choose to register online might consider filling out the document in Word, saving it to a file, and then e-mailing it to their advisors as part of the "permit to register" request.

-English Department Course Offerings Fall 2018
+English Department Course Offerings Spring 2019

-EN 097 Internship in Public Schools
+EN 097 Internship in Public School

-EN 098 Internship in Private Schools
+EN 098 Internship in Private School

 EN 099 English Internships